env3d-lessons/python-thinkcspy-chapter-12-chatbot/README.md

 ```

 # What is "Prompt Engineering"?

+**Note:** *This example is used strictly to demonstrate how AI can be influenced by prior context.
+The AI-generated responses may be inconsistent or factually incorrect, and do not reflect any official position or endorsement.*

 Prompt engineering is the art of crafting effective prompts to get the best responses from AI models.
 It involves understanding how the AI interprets input and designing prompts that guide the AI to produce desired outputs.